0xd0ug/clayPigeons/README.md

 I have no affiliation with nmap other than being a really big fan.
 This tool requires a file from nmap, and the best way to get that file is to install nmap itself.

 This program is a work in progress, in the early development stages, and will be modified to adapt to my research.
 I only made this repo public because a colleague saw the output and wanted to use it.
 It does not properly emulate all services, has confusing debugging-style output, and may have other issues as well. :-) Use at your own risk!

+### Limitations

+A new Python process is created for each listener.
+There must be a better way to do this, but it works fine for me right now.

+Exrex doesn't handle all the regular expressions and will occasionally print an error message beginning with `[!] cannot handle expression`.

+SSL services are not yet implemented.

+The list of limitations in the README file is incomplete.

 ### Sample Output